 In 2012, Bass Harbor Head Lighthouse was featured on the back of a quarter issued as part of the U.S. Mint’s “America the Beautiful Quarters Program,” which features one site in each state, plus Washington, D.C. and the five U.S. territories.
 The lighthouse received more notoriety in 2016 when the U.S. Postal Service issued a stamp featuring a photo of the lighthouse in observance of the National Park Service’s 100th anniversary.

 In September 2017, the Coast Guard offered to transfer ownership of the iconic Bass Harbor Head Lighthouse and two-and-a-half acres of land to the National Park Service to become park of Acadia National Park.
+The lighthouse had been vacant since 2012, when the Coast Guard’s commander of Southwest Harbor Station stopped using the keeper’s dwelling as a residence.
 Christie Anastasia, the park’s public affairs specialist, said the park is “considering the possible acquisition” of the lighthouse.
 “We’re really thinking about it and doing due diligence to understand the costs of taking on that facility,” she added.
 “It probably needs some work just to get it up to usability, and there’s also the cost of maintaining it.
 We’re also very aware that it is an important property to everyone on the island, so we fully intend to share more information with the public, town officials and other stakeholders when we are at the point that we can do that.”

 The Park Service did not take long to make a decision on assuming ownership of the lighthouse, as they announced in November 2017 that they would take possesion of the property.
 As lighthouses are expensive to maintain, the Park Service is looking at a few uses for the lighthouse that will generate revenue such as offering the two-bedroom lighthouse as a vacataion rental or establishing a café or coffee shop in it.
 Roughly 180,000 people already visit the lighthouse each year so opening a business that would cause people to stay at the site longer would mean the twenty-seven parking spaces near the lighthouse might be inadequate.